 Barbados: Dancers during Crop Over Festival.
 Photo: © Barbados Tourism Marketing.

 8. Active Expat Community

-Barbados has an active expat community with a majority coming from Canada, the United States and the United Kingdom; with a good number involved in banking and insurance.
-Ultra high net worth individuals (people with a minimum of US$30 million in assets) can be assured of finding a good number of their peers in Barbados.
-Of the 1,115 ultra high net worth individuals in the Caribbean, 66 are based in Barbados.
-From a social perspective, there a number expat clubs including Polo Clubs, The Canadian Women’s Club, The British Women’s Club, and The International Business Association.
-In terms of where in Barbados they reside, Alistair Brown, Sales & Marketing Director, UNNA Luxury Resorts & Residences indicates, “Barbados is a small island, and while the Platinum Coast is home to the most prestigious real estate and many of the best restaurants, the expatriate community tends to spend time on both the South and West Coasts of the island.”
+Barbados has an active ex-pat community, with a majority coming from Canada, the United States, and the United Kingdom, with a good number involved in banking and insurance.
+Ultra-high net worth individuals (people with a minimum of US$30 million in assets) can be assured of finding a good number of their peers in Barbados.
+Of the 1,115 ultra-high net worth individuals in the Caribbean, 66 are based in Barbados.
+From a social perspective, there are a number of ex-pat clubs, including Polo Clubs, The Canadian Women’s Club, The British Women’s Club, and The International Business Association.
+In terms of where in Barbados they reside, Alistair Brown, Sales & Marketing Director, UNNA Luxury Resorts & Residences, indicates, “Barbados is a small island, and while the Platinum Coast is home to the most prestigious real estate and many of the best restaurants, the expatriate community tends to spend time on both the South and West Coasts of the island.”

 Barbados: Polo match.
 Photo: © Barbados Tourism Marketing.

 There are no restrictions on buying real estate in Barbados by those who are not citizens or permanent residents.
 However, non-residents do need to have the necessary funds from external sources, and these funds have to be registered with the Central Bank of Barbados.
 Also, approval is required from the Exchange Control Authority for either the purchase or sale of a property by a non-resident irrespective of whether or not the non-resident is a Barbadian citizen.

 Barbados: Saint Peter’s Bay Luxury Resort & Residences.
 Photo: © UNNA Luxury Resorts & Residences.